 The healthy-food swap "Foods that regulate your blood sugar a are must when you're stressed out," says Dr. Albers.
 "My favorite food for stress relief is pistachios because they help keep blood sugar levels steady for energy; are the nuts lowest in calories and fat; and buying them in shells makes you automatically slow down when you eat them so you don't consume as many."

-The eating alternative Replace food with activities that naturally reduce your cortisol levels, such as sipping a soothing cup of black tea.
+Replace food with activities that naturally reduce your cortisol levels, such as sipping a soothing cup of black tea.
 A study in the Journal of Psychopharmacology found that the beverage helps reduce cortisol levels by 47 percent.

 The emotion: Happiness